 First Person Shooter

 - With all the talk of Glomar being a creature and its "heart" traveling through "veins," Alpha Prime heavily implies it will end this way, but it turns out that they are just euphemisms after all (for the most part).

-"House of Horrors", the secret level of the first episode, is set in an evil funhouse within a Circus of Fear that is mostly made of living, breathing flesh.
+- "House of Horrors", the secret level of the first episode, is set in an evil funhouse within a Circus of Fear that is mostly made of living, breathing flesh.

-Several of the hellish sections in Doom 3 are covered in living flesh.
+- Several of the hellish sections in Doom 3 are covered in living flesh.

-Halo 3 has its next-to-last level set inside what was formerly the Covenant city of High Charity, but is now fully engulfed by the Gravemind.
+- Halo 3 has its next-to-last level set inside what was formerly the Covenant city of High Charity, but is now fully engulfed by the Gravemind.
 Leaving you crawling inside what is essentially a city-sized mass of pulsating icky Flood guts, with only occasional peeks at the structure of the original High Charity, now serving as scaffolding for Gravemind's bulk.

-Much of Prey takes place inside what is effectively a giant biomechanical organism.
+- Much of Prey (2006) takes place inside what is effectively a giant biomechanical organism.
 With lots and lots of sphincters.

-The final battle in the Quake-clone Chasm: The Rift was against a giant worm; the only way to beat it was to get swallowed by it and destroy its heart.
+- The final battle in the Quake-clone Chasm: The Rift was against a giant worm; the only way to beat it was to get swallowed by it and destroy its heart.

-While not technically inside a creature, the Strogg of Quake IV (think Clive Barker meets the Borg) have a tendency to use biological material interchangeably with machines, and as such, one level contains a giant, mechanically augmented heart with a tesla coil for a pacemaker, and a hallway make of writhing intestines.
+- While not technically inside a creature, the Strogg of Quake IV (think Clive Barker meets the Borg) have a tendency to use biological material interchangeably with machines, and as such, one level contains a giant, mechanically augmented heart with a tesla coil for a pacemaker, and a hallway make of writhing intestines.
 In theory, the building itself is one enormous cyborg.
 Each time the tesla coil made the heart beat, this building would scream in pain.

+- Unreal II: The Awakening features a planet that actually happens to be a gigantic living organism.
+The latter half of the level is spent inside it.
+It has giant hairs sticking out like freaky trees on the surface, and lots of teeth in a few places too.
+Oh, and little wiggly white things when you're inside that look a bit like they might be a physical representation of energy in it's nervous system.
 Understandably it's rather pissed off when you blow part of it up with some demo charges to get a piece of the what-turns-out-to-be-an-Artifact of Doom, and tries to kill you with the equivalent of antibodies that are about as big as you are and attack by charging into you and exploding.

 Hack And Slash